-If you are looking for the traditional holiday green bean casserole recipe with fried onion rings that has stolen the hearts of millions since its creation by Campbell’s Soup in 1955, here is a winner adapted from two recipes, Fine Cooking’s and Cook’s, for a green bean casserole that is made from scratch (the canned cream of mushroom soup replaced with a fresh mushroom cream sauce) and is tastier!
+If you are looking for the traditional holiday green bean casserole recipe with fried onion rings that has stolen the hearts of millions since its creation by Campbell’s Soup in 1955, here is a great recipe – adapted from two recipes, Fine Cooking’s and Cook’s – for a green bean casserole that is made from scratch (the canned cream of mushroom soup replaced with a fresh mushroom cream sauce) that is tastier than the classic recipe!

-I made Cook’s recipe first and it was good but a little complicated.
-Then I found Fine Cooking’s recipe in my recipes I want to try scrapebooks and it called for the more tender French green beans, ‘hericots verts’, in place of regular green beans, and thought I’d give it a try.
-Their recipe was simpler and better for the green beans and sauce part.
-But for their shallot topping they deep fry the shallots which for me was going to be more trouble, and unnecessary oil, than the crispy shallot topping from Cook’s green bean casserole recipe.
+I made Cook’s recipe first and it was good but I thought is was a little complicated.
+After doing more research, I found Fine Cooking’s recipe in my collection of recipes to try scrapbooks.
+Their’s called for the more tender French green beans called ‘hericots verts’, instead of regular green beans and it was simpler and better for the green beans and sauce parts of the recipe.
+But for their shallot topping Fine Cooking deep fried the shallots which for me was going to be messier and more trouble than the crispy shallot topping from Cook’s green bean casserole recipe that has you fry them in just a little oil.
 So I went back to Cook’s recipe for the topping.

 The green beans and mushroom sauce can be made the day before, refrigerate and gently reheated, but the shallot topping needs to be kept separate and reheated separately if you want to keep them a little crispy.

 - 2 12 ounces packages Trader Joes Hericots Verts (French green beans already trimmed), blanched

 - 2 boxes white button mushrooms, stems removed and cut in 1/4 inch slices